influxdata/influxdb/cmd/influx_tools/export/README.md

 2               2          2021-03-08 00:00:00 +0000 UTC        2021-08-23 00:00:00 +0000 UTC
 ```

-To run just one of shard collapses, you can run with -range argument, like `-range '0-0'` (the range is inclusive).
+To run just one of shard collapses, use the `-range` argument, like `-range '0-0'` (the range is inclusive).
 The range refers to the output shard sequence numbers (the first column of the second table in the plan output).

 Once happy with the plan, run without `-print-only` (make sure to pipe to a file!):